MrViper111/MrViper111/README.md

 - 🌱 I’m currently learning ...
 Everything
 - 👯 I’m looking to collaborate on ...
 Everything
 - 🤔 I’m looking for help with ...
 Everything
 - 💬 Ask me about ...
-Anything
+Everything
 - 📫 How to reach me: ...
 Discord
 - 😄 Pronouns: ...
 I really don't care
 - ⚡ Fun fact: ...
 I am better than you